pmagaz/webpush-notification-server/README.md

 - `/statics` Statics paths to serve public content located in "src/public".

-- `/routing` Express routes and its handlers for save subscriptions and send webpush notifications.
+- `/routing` Express routes and its handlers for save subscriptions and send Web Push notifications.

 - `/db` NeDb database handlers for insert, remove and get all the subscriptions stored in the database.